NeuroJSON/easyh5/README.md

 etc) can also be stored/loaded seemlessly using an undocumented data serialization interface (MATLAB only).

-EasyH5 stores complex numerical arrays using a special compound data type in an HDF5 dataset.
+EasyH5 stores complex-valued arrays using a special compound data type in an HDF5 dataset.
 The real-part of the data are stored as `Real` and the imaginary part is stored as the `Imag` component.
 The `loadh5.m` automatically converts such data structure to a complex array.
 Starting from v0.8, EasyH5 also supports